Multi-Coder-24/NLTI/README.md

-# To prevent issues withh twtch API the Linker class has been ommitted from github uploads
+# To prevent issues with twtch API the Linker class has been ommitted from github uploads